ray-project/ray/doc/source/rllib/new-api-stack-migration-guide.rst

 the use of the `config.rl_module()` method.

-If you have an old stack `ModelV2` and would like to migrate the whole NN logic over to the new stack, :ref:`see here for more details on how to do so <ModelV2 to RLModule>`.
+If you have an old stack `ModelV2` and would like to migrate the whole NN logic over to the new stack, :ref:`see here for more details on how to do so <rllib-modelv2-to-rlmodule>`.

 Learning Rate- and Coefficient Schedules